-German Economy Ministry criticized for cronyism – DW – 05/07/2023
+German economy ministry criticized for cronyism – DW – 05/07/2023

 Nobody is claiming that Schäfer is unfit for the job.
 He has a long career in climate and environmental policy, including at the environmental think tank Agora Energiewende and the World Wildlife Fund.

 Both Habeck and Graichen acknowledge that Graichen should have pulled out of the staffing commission as soon as he became aware that his close friend was an applicant.
-Both Habeck and Graichen speak of a "mistake." and the application procedure will now be repeated.
+Both Habeck and Graichen speak of a "mistake."
+Graichen has foregone his contract and the application procedure will now be repeated.

 The tough job of being an economics minister in 2022